Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/05-deploy-to-paas/README.md

 ### Exercise 0: Deploy resources<a name="ex0"></a>

 For this exercise, you will be migrating the IBuySpy legacy application that is running in the environment you deployed in [HoL 1](../01-setup/).
+We will be demonstrating how to modernize your SQL database as apart of this exercise.
 You're going to need an Azure SQL Database hydrated from a backup of your local IBuySpy database.
-The following template will deploy an Azure SQL Database and then use a BACPAC file to hydrate the tables and data.
+The following template will deploy an Azure SQL Database and then use a BACPAC file to hydrate the tables and data for you.

 1. Clone this repository onto your jumpbox in your HoL 1 environment if you haven't already.
 2. Open the PowerShell Deployment script by running the following commands: